ClubRobotInsat/stmlib/dcmotor/dcmotor_doc.md

 - STM32 (timers, PWM, GPIO)
 - CubeIDE

-## STM32 configurations
+## Connections

-To connect the DC motor to your microcontroller, follow these steps:
+To connect the DC motor to your microcontroller, you will need a H-bridge for interface.
+The circuit a as follow:

-1. Identify the motor terminals: Most DC motors have two terminals, labeled as positive (+) and negative (-).
-2. Connect the positive terminal of the motor to a digital output pin on your microcontroller.
-3. Connect the negative terminal of the motor to the ground (GND) pin on your microcontroller.
-4. Make sure to provide sufficient power to the motor.
-Check the motor's datasheet for the recommended voltage and current ratings.
+[insert circuit]

+## STM32 configuration

 ## Code Example